muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I then noticed that I somehow had my other leg fully spring-loaded.

-Before I even had the chance to realize, my leg kicked Amanda sending me away from her.
+Before I even had the chance to realize, my spring-loaded leg kicked into Amanda sending me away from her.

 Amanda's body barely reacted to the kick.